Common Hazardous Waste Violations In San Diego and How To Avoid Them

 Inadequate Identification

-It is a company’s responsibility to determine whether it generates hazardous waste, and if so, whether that hazardous-waste-violations-in-San-Diegowaste should be stored, disposed of or transported.
+It is a company’s responsibility to determine whether it generates hazardous waste, and if so, whether that wastecommon hazardous waste violations should be stored, disposed of or transported.
 A waste’s toxicity, reactivity, corrosivity and ignitability all factor into whether waste is hazardous.

 Inadequate identification of a waste - determining that it is not hazardous when in fact it is - is an easy way to face a waste violation in San Diego.